What Is Corrective Maintenance? (Examples & Steps to Take)

 • Decreases equipment downtime: Being a little more proactive than emergency maintenance also means that you can decrease unplanned downtime of your most critical assets.
 For example, identifying that an HVAC system’s filters need to be cleaned can mean that the system is less likely to fail after correcting that.
 That means you can prevent problems like having to temporarily close if you don’t have heat during a cold front.

-• Helps maintenance teams save time: Corrective maintenance tasks do add to your to-do list, but ultimately that can save time.
+• Helps maintenance teams save time: Corrective maintenance tasks add to your equipment maintenance log, but ultimately, that can save time.
 For one, emergency maintenance can take longer, as it could involve a complex repair versus a quick corrective maintenance repair.
-Corrective maintenance can also save time in comparison to proactive maintenance, as you’re only doing these tasks when problems occur, as opposed to checking things on a set maintenance schedule when there might not be a need for any work.
+Corrective maintenance can also save time in comparison to proactive maintenance, as you’re only doing these tasks when problems occur, as opposed to checking things on a set maintenance schedule when work might not be necessary.

 Disadvantages of Corrective Maintenance

-Although corrective maintenance provides some advantages over other maintenance approaches, there are some downsides to consider too.
-Some of the top disadvantages, especially in comparison to preventive maintenance, include the following:
+Although corrective maintenance provides some advantages over other maintenance approaches, there are some downsides to consider, too.
+Some of the top disadvantages, especially in comparison to preventive maintenance (PM), include the following:

 • Shorten asset lifespan: If you’re always waiting until something goes wrong before fixing it, that can shorten an asset’s lifespan compared to preventive maintenance.
 Think of taking care of a car.
 If you only bring your vehicle in for maintenance when the check engine light comes on, then it might not last as long as if you changed the oil on a set schedule and did routine inspections on other car parts.